How to care for vaginal flora with probiotics

 Smoking lowers estrogen levels and increases the risk of pathogenic microorganisms thriving.

-Eating too much flour and sugar
+Eating too many flours and sugars

-How to have healthy vaginal flora
+How to have a healthy vaginal flora

 Follow them, and you will maintain a balance in your vaginal flora and, therefore, avoid infections.

-• Avoid scented products such as feminine deodorant sprays, soap, and scented toilet paper.
+- Avoid scented products such as feminine deodorant sprays, soap, and scented toilet paper.
 The fewer chemicals you use in your intimate area, the better.

 Foods high in probiotics to strengthen vaginal flora